-At just about an hour from downtown White Plains, Beacon makes for a superb family-friendly New York day trip.
-This Dutchess County city features an artsy, bustling downtown—mostly centered along Main Street—that's home to lots of different shops and restaurants.
-There’s something for kids of a variety of ages to do, and it's also close to other exploration-worthy towns like Cold Spring.
+Beacon makes for a superb family-friendly New York day trip at just about an hour from downtown White Plains.
+This Dutchess County town features an artsy, bustling downtown—mostly centered along Main Street, home to many different shops and restaurants.
+There’s something for kids of all ages, and it's also close to other exploration-worthy towns like Cold Spring.

-We’ve rounded up fun things to do when you visit whether you head up in the summer, winter, or sometime in between.
-Looking for even more day trip ideas?
-Check out our Summer Fun Guide or sign up for our newsletter to stay in-the-know.
+We’ve rounded up fun things to do when you visit, whether you head up this fall or during another season.
+If you're looking for even more day trip ideas, check out our Family Day Trips Guide.

 Your sweet tooth will be satisfied at K104.7's annual Cupcake Festival.
 Photo courtesy of the event

 5. Taste the cupcakes (some 20,000 of them!) at the annual K104.7 Cupcake Festival—held annually in early May on Main Street.

 6. Cool down in the summer with one of the paletas or other ice cream treats at Zora Dora’s Micro Batch Ice Cream and Paletas, open seasonally.